scramjetorg/deep-learning/audio-training-seq/onetime-predict/README.md

 # Install dependencies in the __pypackages__ folder.
 ~/onetime-predict$ pip3 install -t __pypackages__ -r requirements.txt

-# Pack the ontime-predict folder into a gzip format
+# Pack the onetime-predict folder into a gzip format
 ~$ si sequence pack onetime-predict

 # Send the onetime-predict.tar.gz Sequence to the Scramjet's Transform-Hub, with a return <Sequence-id> value